irfanyyigit/automatic.date.hours.minute/README.md

 ## Security Note

 Your security is our priority.
 All password analysis occurs entirely on your device.
 Your passwords are never sent to any server or external service.

----

-## Author

-Developed for password security awareness

----

-## License

-This project is open source and available for educational and personal use.